 3.10.
 1 A faculty member may hold only one probationary or permanent tenure appointment at a professorial rank at a time.
 This appointment may be held in a single department or, by joint appointment, in more than one department.
 Joint appointments may be made in which the appointee holds a probationary or permanent professorial rank in one department and a fixed-term rank in another department, or different fixed-term ranks in different departments.
 A joint appointment to the faculty of more than one department may be made in accordance with the provisions of this subsection.
-When an initial joint appointment is to be made, the regular procedures prescribed herein for initial appointment to the rank proposed shall be followed simultaneously by the departments involved in making a joint recommendation for appointment, and shall set forth as special terms and conditions for inclusion in the appointing document the basis of initial funding of the appointment.
+When an initial joint appointment is to be made, the regular procedures prescribed herein for initial appointment to the rank proposed shall be followed simultaneously by the departments involved in making a joint recommendation for appointment.
+The joint recommendation shall designate one of the departments as the unit of base appointment, and shall set forth as special terms and conditions for inclusion in the appointing document the basis of initial funding of the appointment.
 If one of the joint appointments is made at a probationary or permanent professorial rank, the department in which that appointment has been made shall be the base department.
-If the joint appointment is approved, thereafter the base department.
+If the joint appointment is approved, thereafter the base department is responsible for processing personnel actions that affect the appointee.

 3.10.2 An appointment to a single department may be converted into a joint appointment.
 The departmental chairs concerned shall jointly recommend through the regular channels for review of initial appointments that the existing appointment be converted into a joint appointment.
 Their recommendation shall include the same elements required in recommending an initial joint appointment.
 If the recommendation is approved, the joint appointee retains the single rank with the same incidents of academic tenure already possessed.
-Thereafter, all personnel actions affecting the joint appointment.
+Thereafter, all personnel actions affecting the joint appointee's academic tenure shall be processed as provided for in an initial joint appointment.